jtroshynski/PetService/README.md

 1. Clone the repository using this url: https://github.com/jtroshynski/PetService.git
-2. Change the filepath of the database file using the following steps a.Open the file Controllers/PetController.cs b.Change the variable databaseFilePath to point to your local copy of the Pets.db file database, given as part of the project.
+2. Change the filepath of the database file using the following steps -Open the file Controllers/PetController.cs
+  -Change the variable databaseFilePath to point to your local copy of the Pets.db file database, given as part of the project.
     Ex. databaseFilePath = @"D:/development/workspace/PetService/Pets.db"
 3. Run the "PetStore.html" file to start your local web service.
 4. Use the following Postman Collection for testing the various functions